BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Castellans of Dol Guldur may use Will points as Fate points if they wish.

-Will of the Necromancer â€” *Bound to the strength of the Necromancer, Castellans can prolong their existence through unnatural means.*
+Will of the Necromancer — *Bound to the strength of the Necromancer, Castellans can prolong their existence through unnatural means.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image196.jpeg)